alissatroiano/Hue/README.md

 ### Summary

-The main goal of Hue is to boost revenue by selling artwork online.
+The main goal of Hue is to boost revenue by selling products & services to customers online.
 Hue's target market is comprised of male & female shoppers (ages 25-39) that want to view & buy Hue's artwork online.

 ### Research & Planning